The Dreaded, Never-Ending Project

-Which brings me to the next question...
+This brings me to the next question...

 3. Who should do it?

-When selecting the person to get the task done, get a good understanding of what each person’s schedule looks like (including your own).
+When selecting another person to get the task done, get a good understanding of what each person’s schedule looks like (including your own).
 Even if they’re totally qualified for the role, you could hit delays if they don’t have the adequate time to allocate to your project.

 Ask These Questions for All New Projects